 In 2010, the Challengers of the Unknown where also seen in Justice League of America #42 back in the past where they found a alien weapon that can whip out their minds.
 The Challengers of the Unknown called the Metal Men to take care of the problem before anyone gets hurt.

 In the DC Comics relanch in 2012 issue #6 and 7 also 8.
-The Challengers of the Unknown where seen again in DC Unverise Presents.and it turned out to be a adventure tv show for everyone to enjoy to see there adventures who was missing or killed in the series as there crazy adventure countinues.
+The Challengers of the Unknown where seen again in DC Unverise Presents.
+It turned out to be an adventure TV show for everyone to enjoy to see their adventures and who was missing or killed in the series as their crazy adventures continues.
+The Challengers of The Unknown would work for Morgan Edge and be sent out by edge's t.v. station to stop a cycloptean, rampaging, furry beast.
+They slow it down long enough until it attacks and Jack Ryder.

 The Challengers of the Unknown are seen in the teaser for the episode "Revenge of The Reach!".
 They find a crashed space pod, and as they investigate they are attacked and controlled by mini Starros.